Dcollectors/JLeaks/README.md

 In the prompt, 10 examples are randomly selected from JLeaks.

 ### Prompt for defect detection
-We used 299 defect cases and 299 non-defect cases randomly selected from JLeaks to evaluate the ability of GPT-3.5.
+We used 299 defect cases and 299 non-defect cases randomly selected from JLeaks to evaluate the ability of ChatGPT.
 The prompt is as follows:
 ```
 You are an experienced Java developer.
 I will show you a code fragment, and you need to check whether the code has resource leak defect related to file, socket, database or thread.
 Your output should be a json which contains 1 field: result.
 The value of result can be 1 or 0.
 1 means you are very certain that the code has resource leak defects about file, socket, database connection or thread, 0 means you are very certain that the code do not have resource leak defects related to file, socket, database connection or thread.
 ```